Fraunhofer Institute for Open Communication Systems

 The Fraunhofer Institute for Open Communication Systems, or FOKUS, is an organization of the Fraunhofer Society.
 Headquartered in Berlin (Charlottenburg), the institute is engaged in applied research and development in the field of Information and Communications Technology.
 The institute is jointly led by Prof. Manfred Hauswirth and Dr. Tom Ritter.
-Manfred Hauswirth also holds a chair in at the Technische Universität Berlin.
-Dr. Tom Ritter is the institute’s deputy director.
+Manfred Hauswirth also holds a chair at the Technische Universität Berlin.
+Dr. Tom Ritter is the institute's deputy director.

 History

 FOKUS was founded in 1988 as a research establishment for Open Communication Systems and an institute of the former "Gesellschaft für Mathematik und Datenverarbeitung GmbH" (GMD, Society for Mathematics and Data Processing).
 Since the merger of GMD with Fraunhofer in July 2001, FOKUS has been an institute of the Fraunhofer Society.
 In 2012, the three ICT institutes FOKUS, FIRST and ISST Berlin were brought together under the name of Fraunhofer FOKUS.

 In October 2014, Prof. Dr. Manfred Hauswirth was appointed Director of the Fraunhofer Institute for Open Communication Systems FOKUS in Berlin.
-The Executive Board of the Fraunhofer-Gesellschaft has decided to appoint Dr. Tom Ritter as Deputy Director of the Fraunhofer Institute for Open Communication Systems FOKUS.
+The executive board of the Fraunhofer-Gesellschaft has decided to appoint Dr. Tom Ritter as deputy director of the Fraunhofer Institute for Open Communication Systems FOKUS.
 The computer scientist took over his position in November 2019 and supports the managing director of the institute, Prof. Dr. Manfred Hauswirth, in his various tasks.